 Hervé Hoppenot currently serves as the sole member of the Non-Management Stock Option Committee.
-Dr. Friedman served as the sole member until January 2014.
 The Non-Management Stock Option Committee is a secondary committee responsible for granting and issuing awards of options and shares under our equity incentive plans to eligible employees or consultants, other than to members of the Board, to individuals designated by the Board as "Section 16 officers," and to employees who hold the title of Senior Vice President or above.
-In addition, the Non-Management Stock Option Committee may not make any awards or grants to any one employee or consultant that total more than 50,000 shares of Common Stock in any calendar year.
+In addition, the Non-Management Stock Option Committee may not make any awards or grants to any one employee or consultant that total more than 50,000 shares of common stock in any calendar year.